google/highwayhash/README.md

 We wish to defend (web) services that utilize hash sets/maps against denial-of-service attacks.
-Such data structures assign attacker-controlled input messages `m` to bin `H(s, m) % p` using a seed `s`, hash function `H`, and preferably prime table size `p`.
-Attackers can trigger 'flooding' (excessive work in insertions/lookups) by finding 'collisions', i.e. many `m` assigned to the same bin.
+Such data structures assign attacker-controlled input messages `m` to bin `H(s, m) % p` using a seed `s`, hash function `H`, and table size `p`.
+Choosing a prime `p` ensures all hash bits are used; the costly division can be avoided by multiplying with the inverse (https://goo.gl/l7ASm8).

+Attackers may attempt to trigger 'flooding' (excessive work in insertions or lookups) by finding 'collisions', i.e. many `m` assigned to the same bin.
 If the attacker has local access, they can do far worse, so we assume the attacker can only issue remote requests.
 If the attacker is able to send large numbers of requests, they can already deny service, so we need only ensure the attacker's cost is sufficiently large compared to the service's provisioning.

 If the hash function is 'weak' (e.g. CityHash/Murmur), attackers can easily generate collisions regardless of the seed.
 This causes `n^2` work for `n`